Homemade Granola Recipe

 Troubleshooting

-Burning on the edges: Bake at a lower rack and rotate halfway through.
+- Burning on the edges?
+Move it to a lower oven rack and rotate the pan halfway through.

-Too crumbly: Press more firmly and avoid stirring while baking.
+- Too crumbly with no clusters?
+Press more firmly before baking and avoid stirring while it bakes.

 Homemade Granola